CharlesRabolli/charlesrabolli.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Charles Rabolli is an MD/PhD of Biomedical Engineering at The Ohio State University.
+His research interests include RNA Biology, cardiovsacular physiology and machine learning.